Our staff with helpful, friendly advice can help you make a simple Japanese dish or a full course meal.

 Membership is free and we start every new account with a signing bonus of 2500 points.
 Points earned are kept in the account forever unless there is no activity in the account for one year; then the account reverts to zero.

-So a $10 purchase is worth 1000 points.
 As points accumulate, you earn higher levels of rank as designated by the color of belt on your card.
 Everyone starts with a white belt and can move up in rank to eventually be at the highest rank of black belt where the reward is greatest.

 At each level, gift certificates are awarded to use as cash dollars for future purchases.
 Phone numbers are used only for the purpose of awarding points to your account.